Ashyni/mpv-scripts/README.md

 ### Status

+Start to be really good.
-Work in progress, some regressions occur during process.
+Still work in progress, some regressions can occur during process.

 ### Usage